Where to Put Safety? Control Barrier Function Placement in Networked Control Systems: Disturbance Tolerance of Locally and Remotely Placed CBFs

 Comparing the disturbance bounds derived in Lemmas \ref{lem:MyopiCBF} and \ref{lem:MPCCBF} reveals that the remote placement yields a smaller admissible disturbance tolerance.
-We combine our findings in the following proposition, where we interpret the bounds with respect to an identical barrier margin at the time of safety enforcement.
+We combine our findings in the following proposition, where we interpret the bounds with respect to an identical barrier margin at the time of safety enforcement. \begin{proposition}[Architecture-Induced Disturbance Tolerance] Consider local and remote CBF constraints with identical available CBF margin $\Delta>0$.
+Let

-\begin{proposition}[Architectural Disturbance-Tolerance Comparison] Let $\bm{\chi} \in \mathcal{C}$ denote a state with barrier margin $\eta= h(\bm{\chi})>0$.
-Define the local and remote disturbance tolerances as